Garry Bradbury

-Garry Bradbury (1960 – January 2022) was a British-born Australian electronic musician active in Sydney's experimental music scene from 1979 to 2022.
+Garry Bradbury (1960 – January 2022) was an English-born Australian electronic musician active in Sydney's experimental music scene from 1979 to 2022.

 Career

 His first significant collaboration was in 1980, along with brothers Simon and Tim Knuckey as The Wet Taxis; a band specializing in heavily treated guitar and drum machine and various tape manipulations.

 In 1981, Bradbury teamed up with two other musicians, Tokyo Rose and Montgomery Smythe, to form Hiroshima Chair, another electronic outfit featuring a vast arsenal of analogue synthesizers.
 In 1981, they released half a split album "Reset", with Texan band Culturcide.
 They also released a live C60 cassette through Terse tapes.